-Nimodipine is usually well tolerated orally, but its use is associated with some side effects, related to the vasodilating property.
-The main adverse effects of the drug are a headache, vertigo, flushing, nausea, diarrhea, pedal edema, rash, and palpitations.
+Nimodipine is usually well tolerated orally, but its use correlates with some side effects, related to the vasodilating property.
+The main adverse effects of the drug are headache, vertigo, flushing, nausea, diarrhea, pedal edema, rash, and palpitations.

 A previous history of a hypersensitivity reaction to nimodipine is an absolute contraindication.
 Liver failure and hypotension are relative contraindications for administering nimodipine.

-The drug is not fully safe in pregnancy (Category C under the previous FDA system) and should only be used if there is a good benefit-risk ratio.
+The drug is not entirely safe in pregnancy (Category C under the previous FDA system) and should only be used if there is a strong benefit-risk ratio.
 Breastfeeding is contraindicated while taking the drug due to the chance of harmful effects on the baby.
 Research has not yet fully established safety in the pediatric population.

-Blood pressure has to be monitored in patients receiving nimodipine as it can cause hypotension.
+Blood pressure requires monitoring in patients receiving nimodipine as it can cause hypotension.

 Sudden toxicity due to overdosage can cause hypotension, cardiac arrhythmias, nausea, and sometimes vomiting.

 Stop the drug as the first step.
-Emergency symptomatic management should be provided.
-If the toxicity is due to oral intake, gastric lavage can be done, and charcoal can be administered on an emergency basis.
-Hypotension is managed with inotrope and arrhythmias are treated in conjunction with a cardiologist.
+Emergency symptomatic management is necessary.
+If the toxicity is due to oral intake, gastric lavage is an option, and charcoal can be administered on an emergency basis.
+Hypotension management is with inotrope, and arrhythmias will receive treatment in conjunction with a cardiologist.
 No specific antidote is available.

 When administering this agent, it is essential to be aware that it can produce hypotension.
 Careful monitoring of blood pressure is necessary after administration.
 In patients who cannot feed orally, administration is possible after extracting the contents in a syringe and feeding through a nasogastric tube.
 It should be labeled and kept separate to avoid its administration intravenously.